 Pattern hero

-The key criteria to evaluate for permanent marking on aluminium are readability, contrast, and the desired marking depth.
+The key criteria to consider for permanent marking on aluminium are legibility, contrast and the required marking depth.

-• Laser marking on aluminium is chosen for DataMatrix ECC200, QR, 1D barcodes, and micro-texts, thanks to its fineness, contour precision, and ability to reproduce logos or complex pictograms.
-The contrast achieved depends on the alloy and surface finish (raw, anodized, or machined).
+• Laser marking on aluminium is selected for DataMatrix ECC200, QR codes and 1D barcodes and micro-text, owing to its resolution, edge accuracy and ability to reproduce logos and complex graphics.
+The contrast achieved depends on alloy grade and surface condition (raw, anodised or machined).

-• Micro-percussion on aluminium parts is preferred for deep and robust markings, especially in foundries or harsh environments (dust, heat, vibrations), where it can achieve depths typically between 0.2 and 0.5 mm depending on the alloy and settings.
+• Dot peen marking on aluminium parts is preferred for deep and durable marks, particularly in foundry environments or demanding conditions (dust, heat, vibration), where it achieves marking depths typically between 0.2 and 0.5 mm depending on alloy grade and process settings.

-• Scribing marking of aluminium is used when the aesthetic of linear marking or the visible engraved appearance is a priority, for example for manufacturer plates or certain decorative markings, on parts of sufficient thickness.
+• Scribing of aluminium is selected when the visual quality of a linear mark or an engraved appearance is the primary requirement — for example on manufacturer’s plates or certain decorative marking applications — on parts with sufficient material thickness.

 machine de marquage code barre, qr code